 China's manufacturing activity shrank for the third straight month in February, with its official manufacturing gauge falling to a three-year low, highlighting persistently weak demand at home and abroad.

 The official Purchasing Manager's Index (PMI) fell to 49.2 in February, data showed on Thursday, the weakest level since February 2016.
-That's compared to 49.5 in the previous month and 49.4 expected by analysts. . .
+That's compared to 49.5 in the previous month and 49.4 expected by analysts.

 To continue reading, please subscribe.
+You will get

 We highly value independence.
-Yuan Talks is solely funded by subscriptions from thousands of intelligent readers like you.
-Don't miss out!
+We are solely funded by subscriptions from intelligent readers like you.

 Already have an account?
 Sign In